 Anyone in the neighborhood is welcome to come to either meeting.
 For more information contact Lindsey or David

 The Rittenhouse cluster has chosen a group model and meets the third Wednesday of each month from 6:30 – 8 p.m. in a parishioner home.
 The homes rotate by month.
 In addition to monthly meetings, this group is exploring how they can meet each other’s needs through providing dinners, supporting members in primary care roles and more.
-Our previous Supper Club discussion topic was
+Our previous Supper Club discussion topics have been:

 The Bible: Are there different ways that intelligent people can read the Bible and understand it?
 In what way is it relevant to my everyday life?